AgnostiqHQ/covalent/doc/source/tutorials/tutorials.rst

 ---------------------------------

 Do you use Covalent in an interesting project?
 Contribute a tutorial on `GitHub <https://github.com/AgnostiqHQ/covalent/issues>`_.
-To get started, check out the [Tutorial Guidelines](https://github.com/AgnostiqHQ/covalent/blob/develop/doc/TUTORIAL_GUIDELINES.md).
+To get started, check out the `Tutorial Guidelines <https://github.com/AgnostiqHQ/covalent/blob/develop/doc/TUTORIAL_GUIDELINES.md>`.

 ..
 Hidden tutorials:
    * - Machine Learning